-In addition to their general Board responsibilities, Non-Executive Director(s) are encouraged to be involved in specific workshops or meetings, in line with their individual areas of expertise.
-The Board is kept abreast of developments of governance and AIM regulations.
-ONE Advisory provide updates on governance issues, and the Company's NOMAD provides annual Board AIM Rules refresher training as well as the initial training as part of a new Director's onboarding.
+In addition to their general Board responsibilities, Non-Executive Directors are encouraged to be involved in specific workshops or meetings, in line with their individual areas of expertise.
+The Board is kept abreast of developments in governance and AIM regulations, with the Company's NOMAD providing annual Board AIM Rules refresher training as well as the initial training as part of a new Director's onboarding.